Sept. 16-27, 2023

 Trip participants will travel to a rural area in northern Uganda where ChildVoice International is bringing hope through a therapeutic Christ-centered program for young war-affected women and their children.

-The over-reaching purpose of this trip is to bring God’s love to these women by simply being present, learning their stories, encouraging, and fellowshipping with them.
-The team participates in daily Chapel with devotions and prayer, supporting ChildVoice staff to teach girls about what it means to be a child of God.
+The over-reaching purpose of this trip is to bring God’s love to these women by simply being present, learning their stories, encouraging and fellowshipping with them.
+The team participates in daily chapel with devotions and prayer, supporting ChildVoice staff teach the girls about what it means to be a Child of God.